The Ultimate Guide To Different Types of Cat Litter

 If you want to keep your home clean and dust-free, look for non-tracking litter.
 In particular, you’ll find that clumping litters are the best option when prioritizing the cleanliness of your home.

 Litters that are often praised for tracking and lack of dust production include walnut, pine, and tofu.
+Beyond the litter itself, using a high-sided litter box and litter mat can dramatically reduce tracking.

 3. Hygiene